 Finding quick cash flow solutions can be a challenge right now for many in the food and beverage industry.
 Some are considering different supply chain innovations, such as introducing more flexibility into their processes.
 An example of greater flexibility would be experimenting with different recipes in case key ingredients become unavailable.

 Australian food and beverage manufacturers are also pivoting by diversifying their pool of suppliers, incorporating new technologies into their supply chain systems and training their supply chain workers to become more adaptable.

 Challenge 3: Currency fluctuations

-Without the cash flow to cover these often meaningful fluctuations, these businesses increase their risk of negatively impacting their bottom line during this extraordinary time.
+Without the cash flow to cover these often meaningful currency fluctuations, food and beverage businesses increase the risk of negatively impacting their bottom line during this extraordinary time.

-How can food and beverage industry businesses improve cash flow in 2020?
+How can food and beverage businesses enjoy a cash flow boost in 2023?

-As we’ve explored, strong cash flow can help businesses weather many of the current challenges.
-But how do you generate a strong cash flow in such an unpredictable environment?
+Strong cash flow can help F&B businesses weather many of the current challenges.
+But how do you boost cash flow in such an unpredictable environment?

-One way is to leverage the funds tied up in your supply chain thanks to our Debtor Finance solution.
+Another way to boost cash flow is to leverage the funds tied up in your supply chain via our Debtor Finance solution.

 It funds up to 85% of the value of your unpaid invoices within 24 hours.
-Your cash flow is boosted based on your invoiced sales, so you have the money available to take action against the impacts of those challenges above.
+Your cash flow is boosted based on your invoiced sales so that you have the funds available to take action against the impacts of these industry challenges.